A Critical Study on Data Leakage in Recommender System Offline Evaluation: Experiment Design and Setup

 \section{Experiment Design and Setup}

 Evaluating the impact of data leakage is not trivial.
 Existing offline evaluations adopt multiple train/test split strategies.
 Among them, only split-by-timepoint does not suffer from data leakage.
 To avoid the potential influence of random factors, we adopt leave-one-out split in this study.
-With leave-one-out split, a user's last interaction is masked as test instance.
+With leave-one-out split, a user's last interaction is masked as a test instance.
 As shown in Figure~\ref{fig:weekly_activity_with_release_log}, a user's last interaction may occur at any time point along the global timeline.
-All interactions that happen after a user's last interaction are the ``future data'' to this particular test instance.
-Hence, the amount of ``future data'' available to each individual test instance is different.
-Further, the number of interactions from different users vary significantly.
-For this reason, it is infeasible to study the impact of data leakage at fine-grained level.
+All interactions that occur after a user's last interaction are the ``future data'' to this particular test instance.
+Here, ``future data'' are interactions from other users.
+By this definition, the amount of ``future data'' available to each individual test instance is different because test instances can occur at any time along the global timeline.
+Further, the number of interactions from different users varies significantly.
+Hence, we argue that studying the impact of data leakage on individual user is computationally expensive.
+For this reason, we do not study the impact of data leakage at the fine-grained level.

-To study the impact of data leakage, we design experiments to simulate different severity of data leakage at coarse-grained level.
-Briefly speaking, we partition the entire dataset by a fixed time window along global timeline.
-Then we add user-item interactions in different number of time windows to simulate different amount of ``future data'' available in training.
+We design experiments to simulate different severity of data leakage at a coarse-grained level.
+Briefly speaking, we partition the entire dataset into multiple time windows.
+Each time window is of the same time interval, \ie one year.
+Then in the training set, we add user-item interactions in different numbers of time windows to simulate different amounts of ``future data'' available for training.
+We term this setting as a coarse-grained level, because we do not consider the differences of the future data for individual test instance that happen within the test year.